 If you notice that your hair is dry and itchy, do a better job of moisturizing and oiling your hair.

 Understanding your hair, finding the perfect style, and styling it very well yourself or with the help of a stylist, the appropriate way– is part of the food your hair needs.

 Now I would love to hear from you:

 Did you find our article on Cornrows styling helpful?

-Or you want to contribute or share your experience with friends down here.
+Or maybe you want to contribute or share your experience with us.

-Either way, do let us know by leaving a comment below right now and don’t forget to share with friends.
+Either way, let us know by leaving a comment below right now, and don’t forget to share it with friends.